C. Wesley Morgan: Political career

 Morgan lost renomination to the Kentucky House to Deanna Frazier in the 2018 elections.
-Upset with his defeat, Morgan endorsed the Democratic nominee in the race.
+Morgan endorsed the Democratic nominee in the race.
 Morgan unsuccessfully ran for the Republican nomination in the 2020 U.S. Senate election in Kentucky against Mitch McConnell, placing second with 6.2% of the vote.
 During the campaign, he denounced McConnell as a "deep-state traitor" and praised what he called the "patriots" of QAnon.

 Personal life

 Morgan and his first wife had a daughter, Jordan.
 He and his second wife, Lindsey, have a daughter named Sydney.

 Mansion

 In 2009, convinced that the presidency of Barack Obama would lead the country to social breakdown, civil war, and "roving bands of gangs", Morgan purchased 200 acre of land near Richmond and built a 14,300 sqft house with nine bedrooms and three kitchens.
 He built a 2,000 sqft survival bunker 26 ft below ground level, with a 39 in thick ceiling and two tunnels.

 After his defeat in the 2020 U.S. Senate primary, Morgan decided to sell his house and leave Kentucky.
 He listed his house for $6.5 million on Zillow.
 The listing went viral and attracted unwanted attention and criticism because of the underground survival bunker.
 On the night of February 22, 2022, an intruder climbed to a second-floor balcony, broke into the house, and killed Morgan's 32-year-old daughter Jordan in her bed.
 The man then shot Morgan in the arm; Morgan returned fire with a pistol, but the intruder escaped.
 He was arrested several days later and charged with murder and attempted murder.
 The suspect was described as a former soldier with psychiatric problems who had intended to take control of the underground bunker.
-As of December 2022, Morgan's home was still up for sale at $6.5 million.
+The listing for the home and bunker was removed from the market in August 2023.